orlo/security-page/docs/markdown-content.md

 We carry out regular audits inline with the company audit plan against all of our sub processors, if you would like to review this you can see it here: [View List](/files/orlo_subprocessors.pdf)

+**On-site Security**

+The above cloud providers on-site security includes a number of features such as security guards, fencing, security feeds, intrusion detection technology, and other security measures.
+[Learn more about AWS physical security](https://aws.amazon.com/compliance/data-center/perimeter-layer/)

+**Data hosting**

 We host all of our data in UK and EU data zones to comply with GDPR.

 ## Network level security monitoring and protection